paolvz/leoscaling/Matrix_multiplication/readme.md

 Requirements: OpenMPI and OpenMP installation (latest)
 NOTE: *These are instructions only for the naive version.
-The steps for the blas version are the same but you have to compile the 'rest_new_blas.c' file with the Intel MKL library.*
+The steps for the blas version are the same but you have to compile the `rest_new_blas.c` file with the Intel MKL library.*

 1) Define enviroment variables